 In the manual therapy video below, NAIOMT faculty member Stacy Soappman addresses about one way to treat the talocrural joint following a plantar flexion/inversion ankle sprain.

-As more and more runners pick up their training volume for upcoming races, we inevitably see more running injuries in the clinic.
+As more and more runners close out training for their big races for the year, are you seeing training-related injuries in the clinic?
 In the video below, NAIOMT faculty Bill Temes addresses foot pathology in the distance runner at an Advanced Lower Quadrant Integration course in New York City.

 In the manual therapy video below, NAIOMT's Bill Temes demonstrates a thorough assessment and treatment of the talocrural joint complex.